Frequently Asked Questions

 Can I attend more than 1 pre-f(x) trip?

-Unfortunately, no. These trips are in high demand, so we allow each student (and their SO) to attend just one trip.
+Yes, and no. These trips are in high demand, so we allow each student (and their SO) to attend just one trip, with the exception of the Croatia trip, which has variable capacity.
+When filling out the application, you will be able to select one of three options:

 What does the trip and flight cost include?

 Trip costs typically cover lodging, activities, in-country travel, and food and drink.
 We aim to make these trips as "closed wallet" as possible.
 You can expect some additional costs for optional activities and supplementary snacks.
+The exception to the “closed wallet” policy is the Croatia trip, which has a flexible payment structure.
 Flight costs are estimated round-trip from Boston, but you will be responsible for booking these yourself once you are assigned to a trip.

 If I change my mind or have to cancel, can I get my deposit back?